- Somebody left bottles at my house as part of a Community Water Test. Does Columbia Water do this?

 It depends on who you ask.
 The US Geological Survey established levels of hardness in 1962.
 These classifications are given below.

-Since the Columbia water is 1-2 gpg, it is generally referred to as moderately soft.
+Since Columbia Water's water is 1-2 gpg, it is generally referred to as moderately soft.
 Private organizations such as the Water Quality Association have changed the government classifications so that only water below 1.0 gpg is considered soft, and the level from 1.0 to 3.5 is called slightly hard.
 WQA is a self-monitoring trade association of the home and commercial water treatment industry.

 No. The level of hardness is determined mainly by the amount of two minerals, calcium and magnesium.
 From a health standpoint, these minerals have no adverse effects and are, in fact, essential daily nutrients.
 In addition, water contains trace amounts of vital minerals that are found only in minute quantities in the human body.
 Researchers have found that these tiny amounts can have a beneficial effect on human health.